KLIA. Kuala Lumpur International Airport, voted the world’s best. In 2004.

-Was it when a restaurant owner saw a man of his stature seated alone, January 4?
+Was it when a restaurant owner served a man of his stature, January 4?

-Or January 9 when a taxi driver claimed to have seen a frail bleeding man by the roadside along the beaten path?
+Or January 9, when a taxi driver claimed to have passed a bleeding man by the roadside just off the beaten path?

-He made newspaper headlines again, with this disappearance.
+He made newspaper headlines again with his disappearance.
 There were four front page news clippings from his birthday.
-Most of the images are of me.
-I have a microphone in one hand.
-The other hand clutches my mouth in a feeble attempt to control the outpour of anguish.
+Most of the images are of me— a microphone in one hand and the other hand clutching my mouth in a feeble attempt to control the outpour of anguish.
 Front page worthy grief, I suppose.